Your wellbeing during COVID-19

-Our service covers a variety of issues, but most commonly doctors and medical students contact us if they are dealing with difficult working relationships or work pressures.
+Our service covers a variety of issues.
+The most common reason is for help dealing with difficult working relationships or work and study pressures.

-This service offers you the choice of speaking in confidence to another doctor.
-It's confidential peer support with an emotional focus.
+You can speak in confidence to another doctor.
+This is peer support with an emotional focus.

-Our peer support doctors can provide a reflective space, working with you to gain insight into your problems.
+Our peer support doctors provide a reflective space and work with you to gain insight into your problems.

-Please note that this is not an emergency service.
-Should you require urgent assistance, we recommend you contact your GP or visit your local A&E department.
+This is not an emergency service.
+Should you require urgent assistance, please contact your GP, or visit your local A&E department.

-You will be asked to provide your name, contact number, address, date of birth and job role.
+Provide your name, contact number, address, date of birth, and job role.

-You will then be given the details of one of our peer supporters, who is experienced in supporting colleagues.
+You will be given the details of one of our doctors, who are experienced in supporting colleagues.

-We recommend you text the doctor on the number you’ve been given to say you are contacting them for peer support and would like to arrange a time to speak.
+Text the peer support doctor on the number you’ve been given, to say you are contacting them for peer support and would like to arrange a time to speak.

 You can then arrange ongoing conversations at mutually convenient times.